HamiStudios/crather/README.md

 ---

 ## Using as a function
-You can use crather as a function process crather files
+You can use crather as a function to process crather files

 index.js
 ```javascript